 - Making the internet work for you

 Welcome to the University of Washington!
 We are glad that you are here, and we want to help you get connected to all the computing resources that the University provides to you.
 This guide is designed to make connecting your computer to the UW network as painless as possible.
 UW Housing includes UW residence halls and UW-owned apartments.

 Your UW Housing room is equipped with access to the high-speed campus Ethernet network.
 This gives you fast access to email, UW Libraries, the MyUW website, UW class pages and information on the Web anywhere in the world.
 To connect your computer to the campus network, you need:

-- If you are in a residence hall where UW-IT provides wireless service you will need a computer with a wireless card that supports any combination of 802.11a/b/g/n.
+- If you are in a residence hall where UW-IT provides wireless service you will need a computer with a wireless card that supports any combination of 802.11n/ac/ax.

 - Software available on the Securing Your Computer page provides all the virus protection, terminal session and file transfer software you need to securely connect to and use UW computing and networking services.

 - If you are living in a triple, the room may not have enough wall jacks to provide one connection per person.
-For these rooms, you can check out a hub from the residence hall desk.
+For these rooms, you will need to obtain a network switch.

 It is important that you know that the Internet is not always a safe place.
 Having high-speed access to the Internet is an important advantage for you in your studies.
 However, it also means that others have high-speed access to YOUR computer, YOUR files, and YOUR data!
 You need to take the steps in this document to protect yourself against viruses and other “bad” software being installed on your computer.